BoukaRayan/InCheck-Backend/README.md

 # **InCheck-Backend**

-InCheck-Backend is the backend for a check-in platform built with Django.
+This is a repository for the backend of a mobile application to streamline attendance management for events built with Django.

+---

+# **Frontend Repository**

+You can check the frontend part of this project via this link: [Frontend](https://github.com/soualahmohammedzakaria/InCheck-App)

 ---